How well do robot vacuums really work?

 What cook doesn’t dream of a kitchen that can clean itself?
 Until engineers make the self-cleaning house a reality, we’ll have to settle for robots that at least clean the floor.
 These automated vacuums, which resemble oversized hockey pucks, can clean on demand with the push of a button, and many can even be scheduled to clean automatically when you’re out of the house.
 Once their cleaning cycle is initiated, they scoot around the room vacuuming up dirt and dust, and most automatically return to their charging base to juice up when they’re done cleaning (or when their power is running low).

 This technology doesn’t come cheap—we’ve seen some with price tags of close to a thousand dollars—but we wondered if we could find a robot vacuum under $500 that was worth buying.
-We rounded up seven models, priced from $119.99 to $499.99, and set them to work picking up a sloppy mix of flour, salt, wet coffee grounds, mirepoix (a mixture of chopped onions, celery, and carrots), and garlic peels that we spread over a hard floor.
+We rounded up seven models and set them to work picking up a sloppy mix of flour, salt, wet coffee grounds, mirepoix (a mixture of chopped onions, celery, and carrots), and garlic peels that we spread over a hard floor.
 We also tasked each robot with cleaning up multicolored sprinkles spilled in an 80-square-foot carpeted office.
 We quantified how well the robots cleaned by carefully weighing all the debris before scattering it across the floor; after each cleaning, we weighed the contents of the robot’s collection bin and calculated the percentage of captured matter.
 Finally, we sent the robots home with editors who put them through their paces, navigating pets, stairs, and other obstacles as they cleaned different types of flooring and carpeting.